-A summary of the input received Approximate date or time period input was provided Written comments received on prior CHNA & Implementation Strategy Method used to solicit input How the hospital took into account input, including identifying and prioritizing significant health needs A summary of the input received Approximate date or time period input was provided ا م 6 Significant community health needs Prioritized description of all the significant health needs identified through the CHNA.
+A summary of the input received Approximate date or time period input was provided Written comments received on prior CHNA & Implementa ation Strategy / Method used to solicit input How the hospital took into account input, including identifying and prioritizing significant health needs A summary of the input received Approximate date or time period input was provided

+6 Significant community health needs Prioritized description of all the significant health needs identified through the CHNA.
 Process and criteria for identifying and prioritizing these significant needs Potential resources to address significant health needs, only if known or identified in the course of the CHNA process.
 Evaluation of the impact of any actions taken to address significant health needs identified in prior CHNA.

-7 Solicit written comments Contact information (address, email, etc.) to solicit public feedback on this CHNA 8 Authorized body adoption If a single CHNA was conducted for more than one RHM facility, an authorized body from EACH facility must adopt the CHNA
+7 Solicit written comments

+Contact information (address, email, etc.) to solicit public

+feedback on this CHNA

+8 Authorized body adoption

+If a single CHNA was conducted for more than one RHM facility, an authorized body from EACH facility must adopt the CHNA

-9 Made widely available to public T
+9 Made widely available to public

-Posted on hospital facility's website and remain there through 2 subsequent CHNA cycles (Provide the URL in notes)
+Posted on hospital facility's website and remain there

+through 2 subsequent CHNA cycles (Provide the URL in

+notes)

 Paper copies available at hospital facility.

-0 Documentation - must be kept internally Documentation - must be kept internally through two cycles Meeting minutes of Board or authorized body from EACH facility, as evidence that the board adopted the CHNA, including date.
+10 Documentation - must be kept internally through two cycles Meeting minutes of Board or authorized body from EACH facility, as evidence that the board adopted the CHNA, including date.
 Screenshots of CHNA posting on website, as evidence that the documents were made widely available to the public by June 30 (or September 30 for CT hospitals).

-Note: these requirements are from the Final IRS regulations p December 2014. ublished in Enter date adopted by the governing Board or body authorized by the governing body.
-We certify that the Community Health Needs Assessmer December 2014 final regulations under IRC Section 501 the best of our knowledge: Community Benefit Ministry Officer (CBMO) Reporting level above CBMO (enter title) Date Date
+Note: these requirements are from the Final IRS regulations published in December 2014.

+Enter date adopted by the governing Board or body authorized by the governing body.

+We certify that the Community Health Needs Assessment was prepared in accordance with the December 2014 final regulations under IRC Section 501(r)(3) and is complete and accurate to the best of our knowledge:

+Community Benefit Ministry Officer (CBMO)

+Reporting level above CBMO (enter title)